If I was still nomadic, I would likely be writing this article in Cape Town.

 Picnics!
 I love picnics so was over-the-moon excited to discover Cape Town revolves around them.
-There’s Dial-a-Picnic, where you can order your food online, pick a location, and have someone set it all up for you before you arrive.
-I totally want to start a similar business in Lisbon as it’s such a cool idea!
+There’s even Dial-a-Picnic, where you can order your food online, pick a location, and have someone set it all up for you before you arrive.
+I totally want to start a similar business in Lisbon, as it’s such a cool idea!
 Aside from that, the majority of vineyards offer picnic options, as do many of the hotels and restaurants around town.
 While I was researching the best picnics in Cape Town, I would regularly come across lists of 30 or more, proving just how many options we had to choose from.

 And, of course, you can create one yourself, which is exactly what we did one sunny afternoon.
 We stuffed a bag full of snacks and wine, took an Uber up to Signal Hill, wandered around until we found a quiet spot with nobody else around, and got down to chilling out while gazing up at Table Mountain at sunset.
 This was easily one of my highlights of Cape Town.

 Another one of my highlights?
 Shockingly, another picnic.

 I knew we wouldn’t be able to leave Cape Town without experiencing a picnic that involved more than a bag of crisps, some crackers, and a tub of guacamole, so we made out way to Cape Point Vineyards for a Valentine’s Day treat.
 And it was the best picnic of my life!
 We split a bottle of wine overlooking the countryside, and snacked on fresh oysters, tangy cheeses, juicy strawberries, and all the delicious meats.